-Kathleen Hiley is known for her signature dramatic, evocative and expressive interpretations.
-She is the Artistic Director of Kathleen Hiley Solo Projects as well as Co-Founder of Drive Dance.
-Kathleen is currently a Company Member with Mouvement, Winnipeg Dance Projects under the artistic direction of Stephanie Ballard and Gaile Petursson-Hiley.
+Canadian solo artist Kathleen Hiley is known for her signature dramatic, evocative and expressive interpretations.
+She is the Artistic Director of Kathleen Hiley Solo Projects and a Company Member with Mouvement, Winnipeg Dance Projects under the artistic direction of Stephanie Ballard and Gaile Petursson-Hiley.

-Kathleen is currently a General Program Artistic Coordinator and instructor for the School of Contemporary Dancers General and Junior Professional Programs.
-She is also a Co-Founder of Drive Dance producing and performing in 8 full length productions.
-Kathleen graduated from the School of Contemporary Dancers Professional Program in affiliation with the University of Winnipeg with a B A Honors in Dance and received the Gold Medal in Theatre and Film.
+She graduated from the School of Contemporary Dancers Professional Program in affiliation with the University of Winnipeg with a B A Honors in Dance and received the Gold Medal in Theatre and Film.